kubawen10/kubawen10/README.md

 - 👋 Hi, I’m Kuba
-- 👀 I’m interested in learning how to program
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on all sorts of projects
-- 📫 How to reach me: just message me here

 <!---
 kubawen10/kubawen10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.